HackTestes/NVML-GPU-Control/README.md

 ## Supported hardware

-- Any NVIDIA CUDA suported card with a driver higher or equal to version 520
+- Any NVIDIA CUDA supported card with a driver higher or equal to version 520

 ## Dependencies